rajneeshhajelanet-byte/Workshop/workshop_1.md

 **Advanced patterns worth naming:** ReAct (reasoning + acting interleaved — the backbone of most agent loops), self-consistency (sample multiple CoT paths, vote), tree-of-thought (explore multiple reasoning branches).

-**Tie to PayerIQ:** your `openai_service.py` almost certainly separates a system prompt (role: "you are a business analyst generating STTM/FRD documents") from user prompts (the actual requirements ask) — call this out explicitly as a real example of prompt engineering in production.
+**Tie to IQ:** your `openai_service.py` almost certainly separates a system prompt (role: "you are a business analyst generating STTM/FRD documents") from user prompts (the actual requirements ask) — call this out explicitly as a real example of prompt engineering in production.

 ---